emilybstevens/election-analysis/README.md

 # PyPoll With Python
-analyzing election outcomes via python
+Analyzing election results via python

 ## Project Overview
 A Colorado Board of Elections has given you the following tasks to complete the election audit of a recent local congressional election.